Current International R&D Projects

 Wearable device to decode human mind by neurometrics for a new concept of smart interaction with the surrounding environment (Mindtooth)

-Project Summary: The aim of the project Mindtooth is to establish a new era within the Human-Machine Interaction domain, enabling an “intelligent” and “cooperative” interaction between humans and the devices surrounding them by using cerebral signals.
-The Mindtooth system will rely on an EEG headset which will be designed according to the principles of ergonomy, easiness-to-use and limited invasiveness.
-The goal of the project lies in providing near-real time neurometrics holistically assessing the mental state (i.e. workload, stress, fatigue) of an end user during his/her activity.
+Project Summary: The aim of the Mindtooth project is to establish a new era within the Human-Machine Interaction domain, enabling an “intelligent” and “cooperative” interaction between humans and the devices surrounding them by using cerebral signals.
+The Mindtooth system will rely on an EEG headset which will be designed according to the principles of ergonomy, ease-of-use and limited invasiveness.
+The goal of the project lies in providing near real-time neurometrics holistically assessing the mental state (i.e. workload, stress, fatigue) of an end user during their activity.

 Collaborators/Partners: The project coordinator is the Italian company BrainSigns, a leading company in the field of neurophysiological measurements and related applications.
 The multidisciplinary consortium consists of Brain Products as a leading manufacturer for EEG hardware and software for the neurophysiological research market, IBM Israel and the Instituto Technológico de Castilla y Leon (ITCL) from Spain.

 Funding/Grant No.: This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 950998.